 I think certainly the weather helped with glorious sunshine its surprising how so many people have smiles on their faces and are out and about spending money whether this was in the food establishments or any of the shops within Port Solent.

-My family are Italian so visiting Port Solent only presented one viable option for dining and lunch and that was O Sole Mio although whether there were other Italian restaurants in the surrounding area we would have only chosen this particular Italian establishment because it is a family favourite of ours and the quality of food and service you will receive is as good as anywhere you will eat locally, we love it!
+My family are Italian so visiting Port Solent only presented one viable option for dining and lunch and that was the restaurant of O Sole Mio.
+A family favourite of ours, the quality of food and service you’ll receive is as good as anywhere you’ll eat locally.
+We love it!

-Not only O Sole Mio but every single food establishment was extremely busy as busy as I’ve known it to be and like i said im sure the lovely weather we have had recently certainly helped attract visitors into Port Solent and other areas of the South Coast.
+Not only O Sole Mio but every single food establishment in Port Solent was extremely busy as busy as I’ve known it to be and like I said I’m sure the lovely weather we’ve had recently certainly helped attract visitors into Port Solent and other areas across the South Coast.